Cabin 12

 The characters in Cabin 12 are loosely based on my mother and her sorority sisters.
 A few years ago, the daughter of one of Mother’s sorority sisters got in touch with me.
 At the time, I was working on the second book in my Court Reporter mystery series, set in Santa Monica, California, in 1996, and featuring Addie Henkey, court reporter.

-I enjoyed writing Dawn and Vesta so much, I gave them their own series, along with Dots and Margie, the Sorority Sisters mysteries.
+I enjoyed writing Dawn and Vesta so much, I gave them their own series, along with Dots and Margie: the Sorority Sisters mysteries.
 Cabin 12 is the first in this series and is set at Michigan University in 1941, just a few months before the United States entered into WWII.

-While I was writing Cabin 12, I dug out a box of letters my mom had saved through the years, including letters from her sorority sisters.
+As I began writing Cabin 12, I dug out a box of letters my mom had saved through the years, including letters from her sorority sisters.
 I found a letter from Dawn to Mom written in 1967, telling Mother about the death of one of their sorority sisters, who was shot in a cabin on Lake Michigan.
 It was thought the killer was her deranged husband, but I changed the murderer and the circumstances, and Cabin 12 came to life.

 I’m a huge fan of classic movies.
 One of my favorites is the 1938 film The Mad Miss Manton, starring Barbara Stanwyck and James Stewart, in which Miss Manton stumbles upon a body, but when she brings the police back to the scene, the body has disappeared.
 The police think she’s playing a prank, give her a warning, and storm off.
 Miss Manton, determined to solve the case of the missing body, gets her society girlfriends together to help her find the dead man.
 When I first saw this film, I thought it would be fun to read a mystery series featuring a group of society friends or sorority sisters who solve mysteries, so I wrote one.
 I hope you enjoy reading Cabin 12 as much as I enjoyed writing it.